moby/moby/libnetwork/docs/macvlan.md

 # From inside the container shell ping the other host on the same subnet and then exit
 $ ping -c4 192.168.218.10
 $ exit

+# Start a container in the back explicitly declaring the v6 address
+docker run --net=macvlan216 --ip6=2001:db8:abc8::20 -itd alpine /bin/sh

+# Start another container pinging the v6 address of the previous container started in the background
+docker run --net=macvlan216 -it --rm alpine /bin/sh
+$ ping6 -c4 2001:db8:abc8::20
+$ exit
+# Or, run the ping as a explicit process
+docker run --net=macvlan216 -it --rm alpine ping6 -c4 2001:db8:abc8::20
 ```

 View the details of one of the containers: